DevOpsBootcamp/website/source/files.rst

 Everything is a file?
 ---------------------

 Yes.
-Except the things that aren't..
+Except the things that aren't...

 .. ifnotslides::